nemixu/Movies-Manager/README.md

 MONGO\_URI|mongodb+srv://<username>:<password>@<cluster\_name>-qtxun.mongodb.net/<database\_name>?retryWrites=true&w=majority
 SECRET\_KEY|"your\_secret\_key"
 * 7: Click the deploy button on the Heroku dashboard.
-* 8: The site has been deployed the Heroku.
+* 8: The site has been deployed to Heroku.